kolletgabriel/rinha23/README.md

 # rinha23

-Lets see how far Flask an Gunicorn can take us.
+Lets see how far Flask and Gunicorn can take us.

+( *this is a work-in-progress* )